angular/angular/aio/content/guide/service-worker-communications.md

 Do this with the `checkForUpdate()` method:

-<code-example path="service-worker-getting-started/src/app/check-for-update.service.ts" linenums="false" title="check-for-update.service.ts" region="sw-check-update"> </code-example>
+<code-example path="service-worker-getting-started/src/app/check-for-update.service.ts" linenums="false" header="check-for-update.service.ts" region="sw-check-update"> </code-example>

 This method returns a `Promise` which indicates that the update check has completed successfully, though it does not indicate whether an update was discovered as a result of the check.
 Even if one is found, the service worker must still successfully download the changed files, which can fail.
 If successful, the `available` event will indicate availability of a new version of the app.